faktorvier/f4-woocommerce-shipping-phone-and-e-mail/readme.txt

 * Lightweight and optimized
 * 100% free!

+= Planned features =

+* Full integration into API and REST
+* Compatibility check for other popular payment gateways

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/f4-woocommerce-shipping-phone-and-e-mail` directory, or install the plugin through the WordPress plugins screen directly